project-meucci/thimm.github.io/docs/Farm Gate/Lets-help-dominic-cummings-radical-proposals-for-agricultural-reform.md

 ---
-title: Let's help Dominic Cummings!
-Radical proposals for agricultural reform
+title: Lets Help Dominic Cummings Radical Proposals For Agricultural Reform
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2020-02-16)